pivotal-cf/docs-build-service/installing.md

     - `kube_config`: The configuration file required during the installation to interact with the cluster that Pivotal Build Service will be installed on

-    - `ca_cert`: The CA certificate required by Pivotal Build Service to interact with you internally deployed registries.
+    - `ca_cert`: The CA certificate required by Pivotal Build Service to interact with internally deployed registries.
 This is the CA certificate that was used while deploying the registry.

     - `tls_cert`: The certificate required for authenticated communication between the `pb` cli and the deployed Build Service.
 The CA for this certificate must be trusted by the workstation communicating with Pivotal Build Service.